-The two psychiatrists who reviewed the script at Glenn Close's request both came to the same conclusion: Alex Forrest's behavior was - in its own way - classic behavior.
+When Glenn Close finally secured the part of Alex Forrest, one of the first things she did was to take the script to two different psychiatrists.
+She asked them, "Is this behavior possible and if it is, why?"
+The two psychiatrists who reviewed the script at Glenn Close's request both came to the same conclusion: Alex Forrest's behavior was, in its own way, classic behavior.
 Their diagnosis was that Alex had been molested and sexually tortured for an extended period of time while she was a child.
-As such, she would naturally lash out at anyone who found her desirable.
+As a result, she would naturally lash out at anyone who found her desirable.

 While on a break from filming the fight scene in Alex's apartment, Glenn Close took her dog, Gaby, on a walk around the complex where the production was shooting on-location.
 Close, still wearing the film's iconic white dress, covered in dirt and sweat, with her hair unkempt, began to notice three girls approach her with curiosity.
 Thinking that the girls presumed she had just been mugged, due to her appearance, Close was about to explain to the girls that she was only shooting a movie.
 But the girls were really just interested in meeting her dog.